 - Fresh mint

-To assemble the drinks:
+To assemble the fruit infused water:

 - Place several fresh mint leaves in each jar.
 (I like a lot of mint so I use 8 – 10 leaves.)